-Even those with perfect oral care can experience unexpected tooth aches and pains.
-The term “full coverage dental insurance” refers to the plan’s ability to cover a variety of different dental treatments and procedures.
-It is not meant to imply total coverage.
-Having full coverage dental insurance and a supplemental dental plan can protect your teeth and your wallet from unforeseen circumstances.
-However, dental insurance works a little differently than other insurance types.
+Even those with perfect oral care can experience unexpected toothaches and pains.
+The term “full coverage dental insurance” refers to the plan’s ability to help cover a variety of different dental treatments and procedures.

 Dental insurance waiting periods are not necessarily a bad thing.
 They can help forecast costs for you and the insurance company wisely.
-Usually, you and your provider have a mutual interest in keeping premiums down.
-However, sometimes patients undergo expensive procedures and halt coverage soon after.3 This may negatively impact the insurance company’s ability to be successful and the coverage they are able to provide.
+Sometimes patients undergo expensive procedures and halt coverage soon after.3 This may negatively impact the insurance company’s ability to be successful and the coverage they are able to provide.

-There are a few crucial factors to consider when searching for the best dental insurance with no waiting period.
-We recommend you decide whether there are certain treatments that you’d be willing to wait for compared to treatments you will need regularly.
-While it may be challenging to find dental insurance for braces with no waiting period, you may be able receive that treatment a couple months down the road once benefits are available and the wait is over.
-While full coverage dental insurance with no waiting period is less common, you can still get some priority treatments without a wait and get more invasive treatments in 3-6 months, depending on your plan’s schedule.
+There are a few factors to consider when searching for a dental insurance with no waiting period.
+We recommend you decide whether there are certain treatments that you’d be willing to wait for compared to treatments you'll need regularly.

+For instance, it may be challenging to find dental insurance for braces with no waiting period, but you may be able receive that treatment a couple of months down the road once benefits are available and the wait is over.
+While full coverage dental insurance with no waiting period is less common, you can still get some treatments without any wait and get basic treatments in 3-6 months, depending on your plan.5

 At Aflac, we’ll work with you so you can get the treatments you need on a timeline that works.
-Our network dental insurance and employer-provided dental insurance have no waiting period for any services for most plans and our supplemental dental insurance has little to no waiting period, depending on the treatments you are seeking.
+Our network and employer-provided dental insurance have no waiting period for routine services and fair waits for more involved procedures.

 Explore your dental insurance options.